nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 ### 2.5.
 Editing a task : `edit`

 Edits an existing task in the task manager.<br>
-The tasks can be edited through the index from a list
+The tasks can be edited through the index from a list.<br>
 Format: `edit INDEX COMPONENT`

 Examples: